Eyelid surgery – What is it?

 The incision is made in such a way that the scar will be hidden in the natural folds of the eyelid.

-- In an upper blepharoplasty, the incision allows for removal of excess skin and fat.
+- In upper blepharoplasty, the incision allows for the removal of excess skin and fat.

 - In the event that there is a sunken area under the eyes, fat tissue can be transferred from elsewhere on the body to fill it in.